-The two regular exams will be approximately 60% multiple choice questions and 40% short essay and will not be cumulative.
-The regular final exam will be in the same format as Exams 1 & 2, but will also include an open book case analysis portion that will count for the final 5% of your grade.
-The case analysis portion may include any of the diagnoses we have covered during the term.
+The two regular exams will consist of multiple choice, short answer and essays, and will not be cumulative.
+Details about test format will be given in advance of each exam.
+The regular final exam will be in the same format as Exams 1 & 2, but will also include an open book case analysis portion.
+This case analysis portion may include any of the diagnoses we have covered during the term.